Tue 26 May: lunch open, dinner closed for the monthly kitchen deep clean & staff training.

 Frequently asked questions

-What kind of cuisine do you cater?+
+What kind of food do you serve?+

-Where in Hyderabad do you cater?+
+Where in Hyderabad do you deliver?+

 Can you handle multi-day weddings (sangeet, mehendi, wedding, reception)?+